InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 They also could be single person working under the head engineering or as part of an engineering community of practice.

-When we say ISPO, we mean anyone on any of those teams concerned with internal code collaboration at company-scale.
+When we say ISPO, what we really mean is anyone on any of those teams concerned with internal code collaboration at company-scale.

+So if that sounds like you, then you are especially who we are trying to reach today with this presentation and working group.

 -->